GhentAnalysis/columnflow_old/analysis_templates/ghent_template/README.md

     - all leptons in the event should be tight
 - jet selection applied in  [selection/default.py:jet_selection](__cf_module_name__/selection/default.py#L136).
   - one b-tagged jet

+Note that selections are calculated as masks but not yet applied.

 # Resources